-George Eliot Scholars provides a free digital commons where writers can share their work; while this site is akin to Research Gate and Academia, ours is a non-commercial project by and for scholars.
+George Eliot Scholars provides a free digital commons where those who research and communicate about Eliot's life and/or literature can share their work; while this site is akin to Research Gate and Academia, ours is a non-commercial project by and for scholars.
 We've modeled our endeavor on the MLA's Humanities Commons (CORE), but for Eliot-related publications exclusively.

 We are accepting articles, monographs, book chapters, theses, dissertations, conference papers, video presentations, and reviews of books about George Eliot.
-Currently, visitors may browse our initial collection of more than 200 peer-reviewed articles--and we're just getting started.
+Visitors may browse our initial collection of more than 400 documents--and we're just getting started!
+Keep checking our website for new contributions.
+We're also identifying and ingesting George Eliot-related files that have been published with Creative Commons licenses.

 No registration is required to view the materials published on the George Eliot Scholars website, but you will need to register here to add your previously published preprints or new work to the George Eliot Scholars collection.